1) When calculating emissions: details matter

 Increasingly corporations are required by law to report their emissions to regulators.
 In practice, this means they need to use credible calculation logic – most commonly by following the Greenhouse Gas Protocol standards – and provide auditable data sources to back up calculation results.

-As one example, the EU’s CSRD regulation, which affects many corporations starting in 2024, requires companies to receive limited assurance for their emissions reports (source).
+As one example, the EU’s CSRD regulation, which affects many corporations reporting starting in 2025, requires companies to receive limited and then reasonable assurance from 3rd party auditors for their emissions reports (source).

-The pressure to produce audit-grade reports has only increased as corporations who reduce their reported emissions over time increasingly receive financial benefits.
+The pressure to produce audit-grade reports has only increased.
+Corporations who reduce their reported emissions over time increasingly receive financial benefits in various forms.

 Some examples of the financial impact of reducing emissions: